SlimJallouli/stm32n6570_dk_w6x_iot_reference/docs/securing_the_application.md

 For more details:
 *AN6088 – How to use MCE for encryption/decryption on STM32 MCUs*

+### Independent Watchdog (IWDG)

+This firmware also enables the **Independent Watchdog (IWDG)** to ensure the system cannot remain stuck in a blocked state.
+The watchdog is **refreshed from the FreeRTOS Idle Task**, ensuring that only a healthy, running scheduler can keep the system alive.

+The **IWDG Early Wakeup Interrupt (EWU)** is also enabled.
+It triggers shortly before the watchdog expires, allowing the firmware to capture diagnostic information.

 ### Additional Resources
 - [Security features on STM32N6 MCUs](https://wiki.st.com/stm32mcu/wiki/Security:Security_features_on_STM32N6_MCUs)

+## Software Security

+### **Secure Boot**
+Cryptographic verification of firmware integrity and authenticity at startup.

+### **OEMuRoT (OEM micro‑Root of Trust)**
+Lightweight hardware‑anchored Root of Trust supporting:
+- Secure provisioning
+- Secure firmware updates
+- Anti‑rollback protection

+### Additional Resources
 - [OEMuRoT for STM32N6](https://wiki.st.com/stm32mcu/wiki/Security:OEMuRoT_for_STM32N6)

 ---